QEC-pages/vecdec/README.md

 ## Pre-decoder

-To speed-up the RIS and BP decoder, especially when error rates are low, a fast predecoder based on syndrome cluster decomposition (similar to a single-step Union Find decoder) is now available.
+To speed-up the RIS and BP decoders, especially at small error probabilities, a fast pre-decoder based on syndrome cluster decomposition (similar to a single-step Union Find decoder) is now available.
 Namely, some error vectors and associated syndromes are stored in a hash.
 The initial syndrome vector is decomposed into connected clusters based on syndrome connectivity graph; the look up decoding is attempted for each cluster separately.

-The errors in hash are controlled by parameters `uW` (maximum error weight; use `0` to just skip zero-syndrome vectors and `-1` to attempt decoding every vector), `uR` (maximum graph distance between non-zero bits in stored error vectors), and `maxU` (maximum number of vectors in the hash; the default value is `0` for no limit).
+The errors in hash are controlled by parameters `uW` (maximum error weight; use `0` to just skip zero-syndrome vectors and `-1` to skip the pre-decoder altogether), `uR` (maximum graph distance between non-zero bits in stored error vectors; use `0` for no limit), and `maxU` (maximum number of vectors in the hash; the default value is `0` for no limit).
 In addition, with `uX=0` (the default value), no partial matching will be attempted.
 With `uX=1`, when complete error vector cannot be matched, all matched clusters will be removed from the detector event vector before sending it to the main decoder.
-This appears to help with BP (`mode=1`) decoder and cause failures with RIS (`mode=0`) decoder.
+This appears to help with BP (`mode=1`) decoder and cause additional fails with RIS (`mode=0`) decoder.

 ## LER and code distance estimator